|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 The Middlesex Aqueduct Company was incorporated on October 21, 1799 and constructed a system using wooden pipes, which were replaced with lead pipes around 1829.
 In 1907 the system served "at least two dozen families on Massachusetts avenue and Pleasant street."

-On August 16, 1871, voters in the Town of Arlington approved the purchase of the water system, which was confirmed by statute in 1873.
-The Town abandoned its water source and joined the Metrpolitan system in January,1899, and currently distributes water that is supplied by the Massachusetts Water Resources Authority.
+On August 16, 1871, voters in the Town of Arlington approved the purchase of the water system.
+The town abandoned its water source and joined the Metropolitan system in January,1899, and currently distributes water that is supplied by the Massachusetts Water Resources Authority.

 1907 "Middlesex Aqueduct Company" from Town of Arlington, Past and Present: A Narrative of Larger Events and Important Changes in the Village Precinct and Town from 1637 to 1907 by Charles Symmes Parker